⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 A word of advice: protect your brake discs when cleaning.
 These components don't take well to cleaning products, which can irreversibly damage their proper functioning.

-Step 4: Lubricate the chain with a few drops of "all-weather" or "dry weather" lubricant (depending on your habits).
+Use a few drops of "all-weather" or "dry weather" lubricants (depending on your habits).

 • Every time you go out, it's messy if you're a fan of MTB or if you are riding in difficult conditions (rain, salty road, etc.).

-• 1 or 2 times a month under normal conditions is the minimum...
+• A thorough cleaning once a month under normal conditions is the minimum...
 But in absolute terms, whether it's a road bike, a VTTAE, or anything else, the ideal is to wash it every 2 rides...
 If you have the courage!

 Generally speaking, the battery is the most expensive part of the EAB to replace (between €500 and €1000).